What is a Black Swan Event?

-Understanding Black Swan Events
+Understanding the Black Swan

 1. The 1997 Asian Financial Crisis

 The Asian financial crisis in 1997 was a series of currency devaluations that spread throughout several Asian markets, starting when Thailand unpegged the baht to the US dollar.
-As a result of the financial crisis, Asian currencies dropped by as much as 38% and international stocks declined by nearly 60%.
+As a result of the ensuing crisis, Asian currencies dropped by as much as 38% and international stocks declined by nearly 60%.